$44.9351.84

 As a reminder

 Earlier, Shtilerman released an official response from the NABU regarding the company's status in criminal proceedings concerning the procurement of unmanned systems.
-The Bureau stated that no notices of suspicion were served to the managers or founders of Fire Point, and the company itself does not have the status of a legal entity against which criminal legal measures can be applied.
+The Bureau stated that no notices of suspicion were served to the managers or founders of Fire Point, and the company itself does not have the status of a legal entity against which criminal law measures can be applied.